 Cabeza de Vaca writes that at "the hour of vespers," or around sundown, he, in the lead boat, discovered a point of land on the near side of "a very large river and an islet."
 He anchored there to wait for the other boats, but Governor Narváez instead landed at "a bay very close by, in which there were many islets."
 At that place, they "took sweet water from the sea, because the river entered into the sea like a flood."7 The men went onto the island to cook some of their raw corn, but they could not find any wood for a fire.
 They then decided to cross the river, but in the process of that attempt, they were pushed out to sea by both the strong river current and a north wind.
 About two miles from land, they lowered a 30-fathom sounding line, but could not touch bottom.
 As stated in the previous section, this description has all the hallmarks of the Mississippi River, and could not have been anywhere else.

 Looking at a modern map or satellite photo of the Mississippi River, one sees a very long, main channel snaking its way out into the ocean, then splitting off into three or four smaller ones.
-This last formation of small channels is called the Balize Delta or Bird's Foot Delta, and it is quite recent, having formed over the past 250 years.
-In Cabeza de Vaca's, time the mouth of the Mississippi River was probably at or somewhat north of the present-day town of Venice.
+This last formation of small channels is called the Balize Delta or Bird's Foot Delta, and it is quite recent, having formed over the past 250 to 1,000 years.
+In Cabeza de Vaca's time, the mouth of the Mississippi River was north of its current location.

 "We navigated nevertheless for two days, struggling to reach land," Cabeza de Vaca writes.8 As the sun was disappearing, the men saw "many smoke columns" on the coast, indicating native campfires.
 They took the boats in closer and measured a depth of three fathoms.
 The leaders decided it was too risky to land because it was nighttime and very dark and because there were so many campfires.
 "We decided to wait until morning," the text states.